About the course

 - ability to construct and defend an argument;

 - powers of analysis; and

 GRE General Test results

-If you do not hold, or will not shortly hold, a UK undergraduate degree then you must also submit the results of a GRE Test obtained within the last 5 years.
-However, we recommend that applicants from UK and Republic of Ireland universities also submit a GRE.
+If you do not hold, or will not shortly hold, a UK or Republic of Ireland undergraduate or postgraduate degree, you must submit the results of a GRE Test obtained within the last 5 years.
+However, we recommend that applicants from UK and Republic of Ireland universities also submit a GRE score.